 There are 16 categories of debt mutual funds as per SEBI, add to it the limited amount of information available, this makes it quite difficult for a new investor to settle on a debt fund.

 Although debt funds are sometimes advertised as being risk-free, this is far from the truth, credit risk and interest rate risk are not be overlooked.
-Thus the criteria for a debt fund category is low credit as well as interest rate risk.
+Thus the criteria for a debt fund category is low credit risk as well as interest rate risk.
 Among the category satisfying these conditions, I choose the category with decent return potential.

 So for your debt portfolio, you should select a fund belonging to the Liquid Funds category.